 Dating the early development of the Lurcher is difficult due to it not being widely referenced or recorded.
 Popular theory suggests that the Lurcher, a recognised cross-breed, developed in England in the 14th and 15th centuries when the ownership of sight hounds was restricted to the aristocracy, with governments banning common possession.
 This included the ownership of Greyhounds, Irish Wolfhounds and Scottish Deerhounds.
 For this reason, sight hounds were selectively bred with Border Collies and various Terriers in order to avoid complicated legal regulation, whilst ensuring only the best traits were retained.
-Primarily bred as efficient and trainable hunting dogs, or as companion dogs to Irish gypsies and tinkers, the Lurcher rose to great popularity in Great Britain and is still widely seen today, either in racing or coursing hares, rabbits, foxes, game birds and vermin.
+Primarily bred as efficient and trainable hunting dogs, or as companion dogs to Irish gypsies and tinkers, the Lurcher rose to great popularity in Great Britain and Ireland and is still widely seen today, either in racing or coursing hares, rabbits, foxes, game birds and vermin.

 Generally very healthy and long-lived, the Lurcher makes a relatively low maintenance breed choice when it comes to ensuring optimum health.
 That said, the Lurcher is not completely exempt from medical affliction, with documented cases of muscle and joint injury, as well as more serious incidences of bone cancer and gastric tortion being identified in the breed.